 Originally an armory from 1876 for Kaiser Wilhelm I, the site has undergone many transformations including time as a Nazi museum, Soviet museum, and East German museum.
 Ironically, it survived the Allied attacks of 1945 while much of the city burned because of its location on the outskirts.

-The museum has over 1.2 million exhibits from large equipment and ammunition to devices and equipment to scale-based replicas and models.
+The museum has more than 10,000 exhibits, ranging from large equipment and ammunition to scale-based replicas and models.
 There is an impressive collection of over 800 land, air and sea vehicles, over 1,000 guns, rockets and flamethrowers, and historically significant items like the ship's bell from SMS Schleswig-Holstein.
 However, the focus here is not on the glory battle or might of weaponry, but the human aspects of war.

 Spend just five euros (as of 2018) to get a picture-perfect view of Dresden on the Schwebebahn Dresden, a unique hanging cable car.
 The Schwebebahn Dresden went into service in 1901, making in the oldest suspension railway in the world.
 It was fully restored between 1984 and 1992.

 Dresden Transport Museum isn't one of the city's most visited, but it's home to a unique and impressive collection of history's first vehicles.
 Spanning more than 50,000 square feet, the collection include steam engines, motorbikes, ships, and more.
 While the museum hosts temporary exhibitions across various topics, the permanent exhibition covers the history of road travel across 200 years.